teampivotai/fashion-starter/README.md

 - **Stripe Integration for Payments**: Accept payments effortlessly by integrating **Stripe**.
 Simply add your Stripe API key to `medusa/.env` and the publishable key to `storefront/.env` to get started.
 - **Full E-commerce Functionality**: The starter includes all the essential e-commerce features you need, including product pages, a shopping cart, a checkout process, and order confirmation.
 - **Next.js and Tailwind CSS**: Built with **Next.js** v14 app router and **Tailwind CSS**, the starter is highly performant, customizable, and easy to extend with additional features.

+## Roadmap
+- **Figma Design Templates**: This will enable you to easily customize the design of the storefront to match your brand.
+- **Search**: Integration with Meilisearch for a powerful search experience.
+- **404 Page**: Custom 404 page for a better user experience.
+- **Account Management**: Allow customers to create accounts, view order history, and manage their personal information.
+- **Cart Drawer**: Cart drawer that slides in from the side where customers can view and edit their cart items.
+- **Email Templates**: Customizable email templates for order confirmation, shipping updates, and more.
+- **Infinite Scroll Pagination**: Improve the product discovery experience with infinite scroll pagination on store and collection pages.
+- **Resend Integration**: Integration with Resend for sending transactional emails.

 ## Screenshots